satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Figure 2.
 A snapshot from the web interface of a request to merge code into the NiPyPE (nipy.org/nipype) project on GitHub.
 This demonstrates:
-a) part of a discussion thread, b) inline commenting of code (for line 98), and c) code updates taking place as a function of the discussion.
+a) part of a discussion thread, b) inline commenting of code (for line 98), and c) code updates (commits) taking place as a function of the discussion.

 Indeed, the purpose of these systems mirror the purpose of scientific review -- to increase the clarity, reproducibility and correctness of